Difference Between Thermoplastic and Thermosetting Plastics

 • Not strong enough to withstand enough load

-• Regrind possible only for a few times.
+• Regrind is possible only a few times.

 • Costlier than thermosetting